Skip to main content

 Clinical interview

-A structured conversation about your current experience across social relationships, communication, sensory world, interests, and patterns.
-For children, this includes caregiver interview.
-For adults, this draws on your own account and, where possible, input from someone who has known you for a long time.
+A structured conversation exploring social communication, sensory responses, interests, routines and daily functioning.
+For children, this includes a caregiver interview.
+For adults, information comes from your own account and, when available, a person who has known you well over time.

-The Autism Diagnostic Observation Schedule, Second Edition — a structured observation tool considered a gold-standard component of autism assessment.
-It involves a set of activities and conversation prompts designed to elicit the behaviours most relevant to diagnosis.
+The Autism Diagnostic Observation Schedule, Second Edition — a widely used structured observation involving activities and conversation prompts designed to elicit behaviours relevant to diagnosis.

 Developmental history

-Validated questionnaires completed by you and, where appropriate, a parent, partner, teacher or other person who knows you well.
-Alongside the interview and ADOS-2, these help build the clinical picture from multiple angles.
+Validated questionnaires completed by you and, when appropriate, a parent, partner, teacher or other close person.
+These contribute additional information that complements the interview and observation components.

-A comprehensive report summarising findings, the clinical impression, and practical recommendations — for home, school or workplace — as well as guidance for NDIS access, therapy supports and any onward referrals.
-The report is written to be useful to you, your family, and the services you engage next.
+A report summarising the assessment findings, the clinical impression and practical recommendations for home, school or workplace.
+It may also include guidance relevant to NDIS access, therapy planning and referrals.
+The report is designed for use by you, your family and other services involved in your support.

 What sessions cost